sajibcse68/MyDailyLearn/javascript/question-and-answer.md

   console.log(foo === null); // true boolean
   ```

+#### What is the JavaScript Principles When Code Runs?

+Two Principles:

+  1. Goes through the code line-by-line and runs/executes each line -- known as the `thread of execution`
+  2. Saves `data` like strings and arrays so we can use that data later -- in its memory (we can even save code e.g. functions)

 ## What does JavaScript `get` or `getter` keyword do?

 The `get` syntax **binds an object property to a function** that will be called when that property is looked up.